TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

 The [official documentation](https://docs.python.org/dev/library/unittest.mock.html) of the mock library lists many other assertion, namely `assert_called_once_with()`, `assert_any_call()`, `assert_has_calls()`, `assert_not_called()`.
 If you grasped how `assert_called_with()` works, you will have no troubles in understanding how those other behave.
 Be sure to check the documentation to get a full description of what mock object can assert about their history after being used by your code.

 Together with those methods, mock objects also provide some useful attributes, two of which have been already reviewed in the first post.
 The remaining attributes are as expected mostly related to calls, and are `called`, `call_count`, `call_args`, `call_args_list`, `method_calls`, `mock_calls`.
-While these also are very well descripted in the official documentation, I want to point out the two `method_calls` and `mock_calls` attributes, that store the detailed list of methods which are called on the mock, and the `call_args_list` attribute that lists the parameters of every call.
+While these also are very well described in the official documentation, I want to point out the two `method_calls` and `mock_calls` attributes, that store the detailed list of methods which are called on the mock, and the `call_args_list` attribute that lists the parameters of every call.

 Do not forget that methods called on a mock object are mocks themselves, so you may first access the main mock object to get information about the called methods, and then access those methods to get the arguments they received.